liefery-it-legacy/blog/_posts/2018-02-27-overriding-styles-with-CSS-modules.md

 So far so good.
 ## The special case

 As with all applications, we have a special case.
-When the Menu is inside a Header we want to remove the separator lines:
+When the menu is inside a Header we want to remove the separator lines:

 ![menu with no separators between items][menu]